TGoldsack1/biolaysumm/index.md

 **For Task 1: Lay Summarisation**

-The data that will be used for this task is based on the PLOS and eLife datasets, published in [3].
-Each dataset consists of biomedical research articles ( including their technical abstracts) and their expert-written lay summaries.
+The data that will be used for this task is based on the [PLOS](https://journals.plos.org/plosone/s/data-availability) and [eLife](https://elifesciences.org/), published in [3].
+Each dataset consists of biomedical research articles (including their technical abstracts) and their expert-written lay summaries.
 The lay summaries of each dataset also exhibit numerous notable differences in their characteristics - for more details, please refer to [3].

 PLOS is the larger of the two datasets, containing 24,773 instances for training and 1,376 for validation. eLife contains 4,346 instances for training and 241 for validation.
+The datasets can be downloaded in [scientific_lay_summarisation](https://huggingface.co/datasets/tomasg25/scientific_lay_summarisation).

 <!-- The test data is composed of 142 PLOS article and 142 eLife articles. **Note: These test splits are different to those published in [3] and used for the 1st edition of BioLaySumm [2].** -->